zahid/invent/README.md

 $ invent my_app
 $ cd my_app && vagrant up
 ```
-SSH into the VM via `$ vagrant ssh` from the project directory.
+SSH into the VM via `vagrant ssh` from the project directory.

 ## Dependancies
 So you want to do some application development via vagrant as your environment control, first install some dependancies to get you going: